andyanamafaza/setiket-backend-compfest/README.md

 - Use Django REST Framework conventions
 - Write docstrings for functions and classes
 - Add comments for complex logic
+- Code is automatically formatted with Black and isort
+- Pre-commit hooks ensure code quality

 ---